mongodb-developer/java-spring-boot-mongodb-starter/README.md

 - Start the server in a console with `mvn spring-boot:run`.
 - If you add some Unit Tests, you would start them with `mvn clean test`.
-- You can start the end to end tests with `mvn clean integration-test`.
+- You can start the end-to-end tests with `mvn clean integration-test`.
 - You can build the project with : `mvn clean package`.
 - You can run the project with the fat jar and the embedded Tomcat: `java -jar target/java-spring-boot-mongodb-starter-1.0.0.jar` but I would use a real tomcat in production.

 ## Swagger 3
 - Swagger 3 is already configured in this project in `SpringFoxConfig.java`.
 - The Swagger UI can be seen at [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html).
-- The Swagger API documentation 2.0 is at [http://localhost:8080/v2/api-docs](http://localhost:8080/v2/api-docs).
+- The JSON Open API documentation 3.0.1 is at [http://localhost:8080/v3/api-docs](http://localhost:8080/v3/api-docs).
-- The Open API documentation 3.0.3 is at [http://localhost:8080/v3/api-docs](http://localhost:8080/v3/api-docs).
+- The YAML Open API documentation 3.0.1 is at [http://localhost:8080/v3/api-docs.yaml](http://localhost:8080/v3/api-docs.yaml).
 - You can also try the entire REST API directly from the Swagger interface!

 ## Features showcase